UEFA.com works better on other browsers

 For the best possible experience, we recommend using Chrome, Firefox or Microsoft Edge.

-2025 Under-21 EURO qualifying groups and state of play: Netherlands, Spain through
+2025 Under-21 EURO qualifying groups and state of play: Denmark, England, Germany, Netherlands, Portugal, Spain, Ukraine through

-Netherlands and Spain have qualified with ten more direct finals slots and six play-off berths to be decided by 15 October.
+Denmark, England, Germany, Netherlands, Portugal, Spain and Ukraine have qualified with five more direct finals slots and six play-off berths to be decided on Tuesday.

-Qualifying for the 2025 UEFA European Under-21 Championship is in progress with 52 teams competing in nine groups for 15 slots alongside hosts Slovakia.
+The 2025 UEFA European Under-21 Championship group stage ends on Tuesday, with 52 teams having been competing in nine groups for 15 slots alongside hosts Slovakia.

 State of play